The Civil War (miniseries): Historical accuracy

 The series has been criticized for perceived historical inaccuracies, since it focuses mostly on the battles of the Civil War to the detriment of other areas.
 Some also believe it provides a weak or faulty explanation of the causes of the war.
 While academic historians concur that the war was fought to preserve slavery, Burns presented Shelby Foote's framing of that dispute as a "failure to compromise".
 Though Foote was a journalist and novelist rather than a trained historian, he was given more screen time than any other commentator.
 The fact that Burns himself was not a historian, nor were most of his production team, has similarly led to accusations that his series did not contain a thorough enough historical overview of its subject.
 That most of them were also white men has also been fingered for a lack of coverage of women, blacks, or Reconstruction.
 The series has also been criticized for propagating the Lost Cause of the Confederacy ideology.
 Because Burns' documentary has been so influential, and serves as the main source of knowledge about the Civil War for many Americans, some critics fear it has perpetuated this discredited view.

+Legacy

+"Pillows and Blankets", the 2012 episode of the NBC sitcom Community, is a parody of the series' distinct style.